maize-genetics/phg_v2/docs/build_and_load.md

 ### Annotate Fastas
 The annotate-fasta command has two goals.
 The first is to copy the fastas to a new file whose name is changed to be <sampleName>.fa.
 The second is to add a sampleName to the id lines of the fasta file.
+**These annotated fasta files should be used as input to both the agc-compress step and the align-assemblies step.**
+This ensures consistent sample names across the pipeline.

 For the first goal, a file originally named Zm-CML52-NAM-1.0.fa would be copied to a new file named CML52.fa, based on the user supplying a keyfile with "CML52" as the sample name for this fasta.
 The reason